LudovicAL/MTLGJ2022/README.md

 # MTLGJ2022
-A solo game mixing the pacman game, a bullet-hell style and retro graphics, programmed with Unity for the 2022 Montreal Game Jam.
+A game mixing Pacman, a bullet-hell style game and retro graphics, programmed with Unity for the 2022 Montreal Game Jam in a team of 4.

 The game can be played (on computer only) at https://ludovical.github.io/MTLGJ2022/ (note that the first loading of this page can take a few minutes).